AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/developer_guide/samples.md

 Before using the samples, you need to obtain either an OAuth access token or an integration key.
 Please refer to the AdobeSign API page ([https://secure.echosign.com/account/echosignApi](https://secure.echosign.com/account/echosignApi)) for information on how to do this for your account.

-You can provide this token or key as a value to the <span style="color: red;">OAUTH_ACCESS_TOKEN</span> constant in RestApiOAuthTokens.java, or you can provide a refresh token as a value to the <span style="color: red;">OAUTH_REFRESH_TOKEN</span> constant (in the same class) which will be used to refresh the OAuth access token.
+You can provide this token or key as a value to the `OAUTH_ACCESS_TOKEN` constant in RestApiOAuthTokens.java, or you can provide a refresh token as a value to the `OAUTH_REFRESH_TOKEN` constant (in the same class) which will be used to refresh the OAuth access token.

 If neither is provided, then a new OAuth access token will be requested from AdobeSign based on credentials provided in the OAuthCredentials.json file.
 Please refer to the AdobeSign OAuth page ([https://secure.echosign.com/public/static/oauthDoc.jsp](https://secure.echosign.com/public/static/oauthDoc.jsp)) for information on how to obtain OAuth credentials for your account.